mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 				- **Complex** gene regulation with **limited/small** numbers of activators.
 				- Allows genes with related functions to respond to 1 signal
 			- Hormones
-				- Signal molecules activate all cells with specific
+				- Signal molecules activate all cells with specific hormone receptors
+				- All genes regulated by a specific hormone contain a steroid hormone response element